Fiona Jones: Early life

-Jones was born in Liverpool and grew up in Fazakerley.
-An only child, her father, Fred Hamilton, was a production manager for a pharmaceutical company, and was a friend of Labour MP Eric Heffer.
+Jones was born in Liverpool and grew up in Fazakerley as an only child.
+Her father, Fred Hamilton, was a production manager for a pharmaceutical company, and was a friend of Labour MP Eric Heffer.
 Heffer gave her a copy of The Ragged Trousered Philanthropists when she was young, which inspired her to become an active socialist.
 She attended Wirral College of Art and Preston College, and joined the Labour Party at the age of 17.

 She became a freelance journalist; her future husband, Christopher Jones, was also a journalist, who worked for the BBC.
 The couple moved to Lincolnshire.
 They were married in north Wales in 1982.
 They had two sons; Penri and Huw.

 Political career

 Jones was elected as a Labour member of West Lindsey District Council, gaining Gainsborough South West ward from the Liberal Democrats in 1990.
 She served a single term and did not seek re-election in 1994.
-She was unsuccessful as the Labour Parliamentary candidate in the Conservative stronghold of Gainsborough and Horncastle in the 1992 general election, finishing in third place, and then failed to secure the nomination to fight for the marginal seat of Lincoln and the safe Labour seat of Liverpool Riverside.
+She was unsuccessful as the Labour parliamentary candidate in the Conservative stronghold of Gainsborough and Horncastle in the 1992 general election, finishing in third place.
+Subsequently she failed to secure the Labour nomination either for the marginal seat of Lincoln or for the safe Labour seat of Liverpool Riverside.

-In September 1995, she was selected to fight at Newark.
+In September 1995, she was selected to contest the Newark constituency.
 Although she presented herself at the selection meetings as a traditional socialist, she was nevertheless a New Labour professional.
-After her selection, she presented her New Labour sympathies, much to the consternation of a number of local party activists who had supported her nomination.
+After being selected she made known her New Labour sympathies, much to the consternation of a number of local party activists who had supported her nomination.

-She was elected as Member of Parliament for Newark-on-Trent in the 1997 general election, ousting Conservative MP Richard Alexander, who had held the seat since the 1979 general election.
+She was elected as Member of Parliament for Newark in the 1997 general election, ousting Conservative MP Richard Alexander, who had held the seat since the 1979 general election.
 She was pictured alongside 96 other women Labour MPs in the "Blair babes" photograph, and seen next to Tony Blair himself.

 However, the press labelled her the "parliamentary virgin", as she was the last of the 242 new MPs to make their maiden speech in the Commons.
 "Having endured through gritted teeth being dubbed a 'Blair's babe', I am grateful at least to have the opportunity to relinquish for ever the title of being the last virgin in the House," she announced upon making the speech in January 1998.
 A Roman Catholic, Jones campaigned against abortion, and she appeared with Lord Longford at a Labour conference fringe meeting.

+In Parliament, Jones was a member of the Agriculture Select Committee.